askuric/pynocchio/README.md

 print(J)
 ```

-In both examples, the `RobotWrapper` class is imported from the `pyocchio` module.
+In both examples, the `RobotWrapper` class is imported from the `pynocchio` module.
 The first example calculates the forward kinematics for the end effector of the robot given a certain configuration.
 The second example calculates the Jacobian matrix for the end effector of the robot given a certain configuration.
 In both cases, the `RobotWrapper` object is constructed with the path to the URDF file, and then the required function is called with the current robot configuration.